cybruGhost/profile-readme/README.md

-# 💫 About Me:
+# 💫 About Me

 👋 Hi there!
 I'm Cyberghost.

-I'm currently working on a messaging app
+- 🔨 Currently working on a messaging app
-Learning C++ java and Dart lang
+- 📚 Learning C++, Java, and Dart languages
-UI_UX design and Web dev
+- 💻 Interested in UI/UX design and Web development
-Student, Mathematics && Information science
+- 🎓 Student in Mathematics and Information Science
-Interest Cybersecurity
+- 🔒 Fascinated by Cybersecurity
-AI enthusiast
+- 🤖 Enthusiastic about AI

 Let's connect and collaborate on exciting ventures! 😊🚀